 Rick was born in Port Authur, Texas, but didn't stay there long, as a few years later his parents moved to Reno, Nevada.
-Rick first sang in public at the tender age of four, when his family set him up on a chair in front of the congregation at church.
+Rick first sang in public at the tender age of four, when his family set him up on a chair in front of the congregation at their church.

-a great deal of excitement when Uncle Ivory Joe came to visit on breaks from touring around the country with his band, and Rick decided early on that he wanted to be a singer, just like his uncle.
+When Rick was growing up he was greatly influenced by his uncle, singer Ivory Joe Hunter, who was his mother's older brother.
+There was always a great deal of excitement when Uncle Ivory Joe came to visit on breaks from touring around the country with his band.
+Rick decided early on that he wanted to be a singer, just like his uncle.
 Ivory Joe was a not only a ground-breaking performer in what at the time was referred to by the record labels as "race music", he was also a prolific songwriter with hundreds of songs to his credit.

-Early professional career
+Rick's early professional career

-Pre-"Tower of Power" gigs
+Pre-"Tower of Power" Bay Area gigs

 Rick joined "Four of a Kind" in 1966, initially in San Francisco, later moving with the band to Seattle.
 After a short time, Rick moved back to the Bay Area and joined a band called "Stuff", in which one of the other members was Willie James Fulton (guitar and vocals).
 Rick and Willie James left "Stuff" and joined Tower of Power at about the same time as drummer David Garibaldi.